North Brighton railway station

-North Brighton railway station is a commuter railway station on the Sandringham line, which is part of the Melbourne railway network.
+North Brighton station is a railway station operated by Metro Trains Melbourne on the Sandringham line, which is part of the Melbourne rail network.
 It serves the south-eastern suburb of Brighton, in Melbourne, Victoria, Australia.
-North Brighton station is a ground level host station, featuring two side platforms.
-It opened on 19 December 1859.
+It was opened on 19 December 1859.

-Initially opened as Bay Street, the station was renamed three times.
-It was renamed to North Brighton on 1 January 1867, then was renamed to Brighton on 1 December 1908.
-It was then given its current name and returned to the name of North Brighton on 1 January 1920.
+Opened as Bay Street, the station was subsequently renamed three time: to North Brighton on 1 January 1867, to Brighton on 1 December 1908, and back to North Brighton on 1 January 1920.